 In the fall of 1909, Matthew Henson looked back at his longtime boss and benefactor, Robert Peary, who, be it from frostbite or exhaustion (there are conflicting accounts), was reclined in a dogsled deep inside the Arctic.
 Braced against the cold and armed with only simple tools, Henson trudged ahead with a few Inuit expeditioners and, without guidance nor direction from Peary, planted the very first flag at the north pole, which bore the colors of the United States.

-Though there was a competing claim filed by Frederick Cook, the National Geographic Society and the Naval Affairs Subcommittee both validated Peary’s expeditions’ claim to having reached the pole first.
-But because they were all Americans in the early 20th century, the acclaim that Henson deserved went to his white boss, Peary, even though he was lounging in a sled while his black employee, Henson, completed one of the most important expeditions in history.
+Though there was a competing claim filed by Frederick Cook, the National Geographic Society and the Naval Affairs Subcommittee both validated Peary’s expedition claim to having reached the pole first.
+But because they were all Americans in the early 20th century, the acclaim that Henson deserved went to his white boss, Peary, even though he was sled-bound while his Black employee, Henson, completed one of the most important expeditions in history.

 Not until 1937 would Henson really begin to receive the credit for his incredible accomplishment.
 That was the year he was admitted to New York’s Explorers club, and 11 years later, this membership was promoted to an honorary one.
-Three presidents eventually honored Henson, two of them, Eisenhower and Truman, before his death in 1955.
-The third was Regan, who oversaw his reinterment at Arlington National Cemetery in 1988.
+Three presidents eventually honored Henson.
+Two of them, Dwight D. Eisenhower and Harry Truman, did so before his death in 1955.
+The third was Ronald Regan, who oversaw his reinterment at Arlington National Cemetery in 1988.

-Saddled with this somewhat vague dream, Edwards’ first task would be to increase her skill set.
-In order to appeal to the executives at such a prestigious network, she would have to be able to offer something no one else could.
+Saddled with this somewhat vague dream, her first task would be to increase her skill set.
+She would have to be able to offer something no one else could in order to appeal to the network executives.
 To that end, she became a certified diver, a licensed pilot, and an accomplished mountaineer.
 She already had a degree in broadcast journalism from Howard University, so in hindsight, it’s easy to see how her show, Mysterious Islands, premiered on the Travel Channel in 2017, just six years after revealing her secret dream to a fellow host at a trade show.